MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/admin/support/barbados.md

 ## <a name="hours"></a>Tider
 ### <a name="billing-support"></a>Faktureringssupport:

-Engelska: mån-fre 09.00-17.00
+Engelska: Mon-Fri 09.00 – 17.00

 ### <a name="technical-support"></a>Teknisk support:

-Engelska: 24 timmar om dygnet, 7 dagar i veckan
+Engelska: mån–sön, dygnet runt